 60 credits

 The Major Project is the capstone module of the Masters programme.
-Focusing on skills of critical research, analysis and presentation, the capstone project enables you to synthesise and apply the knowledge and skills they have acquired throughout the course.
-It provides them with the opportunity to craft their own approach to the field through critical-theoretical and/or creative, practice-based research, supported by a series of taught sessions, enabling a depth and breadth of engagement with research methods.
+Focusing on critical research, analysis, and presentation, the capstone project enables students to synthesise and apply the knowledge and skills they have acquired throughout the course.
+The module provides students with an extensive programme of training and resources which are designed to aid them in the development, planning, research, and writing of their projects.
+It brings together students from several MA programmes in the School of Critical Studies and Creative Industries and embeds a range of interdisciplinary and practice-led approaches to their respective fields of study.
+It provides students with the opportunity to craft their own approach to their field through critical-theoretical and/or creative, practice-based research.
 The Major Project can accommodate research projects developed through a range of academic and professional contexts depending on the motivation and interests of the student.
-It can be presented either as a dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
+It can be presented either as a written dissertation or as a creative project, such as a portfolio comprising a chosen medium or media, accompanied by a critical commentary.
 The intensity of the workload increases across the three teaching blocks, allowing increasing focus in line with the level of your expertise.

 120 credits